 When you are faced with parallel parking do you get stressed out?
 Or do you slide right into the spot like a pro?
 With today’s technology, your car can do the parking for you.
 So who’s better, man or machine?

-Cover expensive car technology breakdown costs with an extended car warranty.
+An expired car warranty can leave you with out of pocket expenses.
+Cover expensive car technology breakdown costs with an extended vehicle protection plan.
 Get a free quote from CARCHEX now.

 How It Works